Vag-Soft/BookStore/README.md

 ## Useful Information
 - The database will be populated with some initial data the first time the application is executed (look at [this file](src/main/resources/db/migrations/dev/V1_0_1__initial_data.sql)).
-- The unit and integration tests use another db instance that is set up automatically and temporarily when the tests are run.
+- The unit and integration tests use another DB instance that is set up automatically and temporarily when the tests are run.